larsvasseldonk/ticketmaster-de-pipeline/README.md

-# Ticketmaster Event Extracter (TEE)
+# Ticketmaster Event Extracter

 This project is designed to extract event data from the Ticketmaster API, transform it, and load it into Google Cloud Storage (GCS) and BigQuery.
 The pipeline is orchestrated on a daily basis using a Google Cloud Schedule.
 The data is then visualized using Metabase.
-The project is part of the Data Engineering Zoomcamp hosted by Alexey Grigorev.
+The project is part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main) hosted by [Alexey Grigorev](https://alexeygrigorev.com/), a free nine-week course to learn more about the data engineering fundamentals.

 ## Table of Contents
 - [Project Overview](#project-overview)